hibri/hibri.github.io/_posts/2019-06-08-the_testing_pyramid.md

 ## Manual tests for each release

-Doing manual tests only before each release is [release management theatre](https://continuousdelivery.com/2013/08/risk-management-theatre/).
+Manual tests before each release is [release management theatre](https://continuousdelivery.com/2013/08/risk-management-theatre/).
 This is wasteful.
-This anti-pattern is also the cause of the most common bottleneck to getting software delivered fast.
+This anti-pattern is the cause most frequently seen bottleneck to getting software delivered fast.

 Tests before a release should be automated regression tests.
 If tests have passed earlier in the pipeline and we have confidence in them, then we shouldn’t need to test each release manually.